jadelapuente/14jdelap.github.io/content/posts/how-to-diagnose-and-mitigate-linking-errors.md

 TocOpen: false
 ---

+> This is the first article in an introductory series about compilation, linking, and runtime libraries.
+I strongly suggest you start here unless you're comfortable with these concepts.
+>
+> The [second article]({{< relref "posts/python-decimal-module-performance-optimization/">}}) shows a real-world case study where a missing compiler runtime symbol caused a 6x performance regression in a key journey heavily reliant on Python's `decimal` module.
+>
+> The [final article]({{< relref "/posts/whats-the-compiler-low-level-runtime-library/">}}) explore what are compiler low-level runtime libraries and when they're used by referring to the missing symbol in the case study: `__udivti3`.

 My case study on [fixing a symbol error in the Python interpreter]({{< relref "/posts/python-decimal-module-performance-optimization.md" >}}) shows how hard but impactful these problems can be: a subtle bug in how we build the C `decimal` library led to a key journey being 6x slower.

 The fix was just one line in the build file to mitigate the unassuming error `symbol not found` error: